AlanGacihi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 4 - Create an empty file called hello. <br>
 Script 5 - Add execute permission to the owner of the file hello. <br>
 Script 6 - Add execute permission to the owner and the group owner, and read permission to other users, to the file hello. <br>
-Script 7 - Adds execution permission to the owner, the group owner and the other users, to the file hello. <br>
+Script 7 - Add execution permission to the owner, the group owner and the other users, to the file hello. <br>
-Script 8 - Sets no permissions for user and group but all permissions for other users, to the file hello. <br>
+Script 8 - Set no permissions for user and group but all permissions for other users, to the file hello. <br>
-Script 9 - Sets the mode of the file hello to -rwxr-x-wx <br>
+Script 9 - Set the mode of the file hello to -rwxr-x-wx <br>
 Script 10 =
-Script 11 -
-Script 12 -
+Script 11 - Add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed. <br>
 Script 13 - Change the group owner to school for the file hello. <br>
-Script 14 - Create a directory called my_dir with permissions 751 in the working directory. <br>
+Script 12 - Create a directory called my_dir with permissions 751 in the working directory. <br>